Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 **Pre-condition:**

-  - The OPTIGA™ application is already launched.
+  - The OPTIGA™ Trust M application is already launched.

   - The necessary access conditions for reading the target data object are satisfied.